compsysmed/academic-kickstart/content/authors/lena_hackl/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- MSc Students
 - Members

-weight: 16
+weight: 7
 ---

-I'm a Ph.D student in the Chair of Experimental Bioinformatics involved in Sys_CARE project.
-I received a Bachelor's degree in Electrical Engineering from Cadi Ayyad University in Marrakesh and a MSc with a focus on AI and deep learning from Jeonbuk National University in South Korea.
-In my master thesis, I worked on developing Deep Splicing Code a sequence-based tool for the classification of alternative splicing events.
-My research interests include machine learning and its applications in computational biology.
+I am doing my M.SC.
+Computer science at the Technical University of Munich right now.
+I gained some experience with ligand binding site prediction in a project at Rostlab at TUM.
+So, in May 2020, I joined the Chair of Experimental Bioinformatics to work on exon-specific annotation of miRNA binding sites for my Master’s thesis.